 After several hours stuck in the attic breathing in all that fiberglass insulation and asking yourself

-“Am I scratching more than my pooch since the fiberglass at this point is all over your neck and arms and even places darker than your conscience”
+“Am I scratching more than my pooch since the fiberglass is all over my neck, arms, and even places darker than a bad conscience?.”

 Invisible speakers are becoming the next trend in surround sound audio installations all over the United States.